deenahab/Monthly-Deaths/README.md

 ## Contents
 This data repository contains:

 -The dataset was found from [data.cdc.gov](https://data.cdc.gov/NCHS/Monthly-Counts-of-Deaths-by-Select-Causes-2014-201/bxq8-mugm/data_preview).
-Here is a direct link to the csv. file: [monthly_deaths](https://data.cdc.gov/api/views/bxq8-mugm/rows.csv?accessType=DOWNLOAD).
+Here is a direct link to the .csv file: [monthly_deaths](https://data.cdc.gov/api/views/bxq8-mugm/rows.csv?accessType=DOWNLOAD).
 Also located in the "Data" folder.

 -A python notebook outlining step by step instructions on how to filter and merge the data into an another subset.
 Known as an ipynb file.

--The merged and filtered new subset data .csv file.
+-The manipulated subset data .csv file.
 Located in the "Data" folder.

 -Also includes an image for this subset in the "Data Visualization" folder.
 ## Data Visualization